Back to Wyoming

 Environmental Quality Council

-A council that reviews applications for designating state lands with significant community value.
+A council that reviews and approves applications for state lands with significant community value.

 Board of Land Commissioners